bennettpe/dashboard-website/README.md

 * [Mockup Pro](https://www.microsoft.com/en-us/p/mockup-pro-wireframe-and.../9nblggh10fcn) - Wireframe mockup
 * [Queue.js](https://github.com/d3/d3-queue) - Evaluate asynchronous tasks javascript library

+#### D3.js (Data-Driven Documents)

+D3.js is a JavaScript library for manipulating documents based on data using
+* HTML (Hypertext Markup Language)
+* SVG  (Scalable Vector Graphics)
+* CSS  (Cascade Style Sheets)<br>

+And a data-driven approach to DOM (Document Object Model) manipulation.

+#### Dc.js (Dimensional charting)

+DC.js is a specific library for charting with native <i>“crossfilter”</i> support and is called <i>“Dimensional Charting”</i> <br>
+it sits on top of D3.js and uses D3.js to render the charts in CSS-friendly SVG format.

+#### Crossfilter.js

+Crossfilter.js is another helper library and allows you to work with the data to make the charts rendered by DC.js interactive. <br>
+So if you click on a particular chart on the dashboard, another related chart, that is a chart bound to the same dataset, can react to that click and maybe represent a subset of the data that was represented in another chart.

+#### Note

+To use these three libraries, you should import them into your script in a following order,
+* D3.js
+* Crossfilter.js
+* DC.js

 ### Acknowledgement(s)

-This function to remove empty bins is used to create data processed by the piechart and was taken from https://github.com/dc-js/dc.js/wiki/FAQ
+This function to remove empty bins is used to create data processed by the piechart and was taken from <br> https://github.com/dc-js/dc.js/wiki/FAQ

 ```js